 In addition, our business could be adversely affected by the effects of public health threats, including the COVID-19 pandemic.
-During the first quarter of 2021, sales of NUPLAZID were negatively impacted by ongoing conditions related to the pandemic, including a reduction in patient office visits and a further decline in occupancy rates at long-term care facilities.
-While we observed improvement in some of these factors in the second quarter of 2021, the levels are still meaningfully below where they were pre-pandemic due to the continued impacts from the pandemic.
-The lasting impacts and pace of recovery resulting from the pandemic are difficult to predict at this time, and no assurances can be given that the pandemic will not have significant additional impacts on our business, results of operations, financial condition and prospects.
+During 2021, sales of NUPLAZID have been negatively impacted by ongoing conditions related to the pandemic, including a reduction in patient office visits, continuing reduced occupancy rates at long-term care facilities, and reduced access to healthcare professionals.
+While we observed incremental improvements in some of these factors during the later part of the year, the levels are still meaningfully below where they were pre-pandemic.
+It remains difficult to predict the duration of the pandemic's impact and the pace of recovery, and no assurances can be given that the pandemic will not continue to have additional negative impacts on our business, results of operations, financial condition and prospects.